 Sometimes the person has to take their vacation at a specified time (some companies close for a Christmas break and employees may be obliged to take their paid vacation then).
 The amount of time off in the year is stipulated in employee contracts.

 When last did you read your contract of employment, let alone the rules applicable to your employees?
 If the person only started work part way through the year they might not be entitled to the full quota of leave for that year, but rather only an amount that’s reduced proportionally by the time they weren’t working for the company.
-Sounds confusing already, and it’s partly the reason ClockShark PTO has been such a success.
+It sounds confusing already, and it’s partly the reason ClockShark PTO has been such a success.

 Employees who are absent without a valid acceptable reason are usually in breach of the company disciplinary policies.
 Employees who are absent are disruptive to project progress and often it upsets productivity, especially if a key worker is absent.
 Consider when a crane or excavator operator is absent, it could hamper the entire team who may not be able to work effectively without the crane or excavator.
 But, even when an ordinary worker is absent it could leave a hole in the team, possibly meaning that the skilled workers are hampered.